A miscalculated Fluids Lab demonstration leads to a new understanding of how particles accumulate in lakes and oceans.

 In the paper, the researchers demonstrate that particles suspended in fluids of different densities, such as seawater of varying layers of salinity, exhibit two previously undiscovered behaviors.
 First, the particles self-assemble without electrostatic or magnetic attraction or, in the case of micro-organisms, without propulsion devices such as beating flagella or cilia.
 Second, they clump together without any need for adhesive or other bonding forces.
 The larger the cluster, the stronger the attractive force.

-Like so many discoveries, this one began accidentally, a couple years ago, during a demonstration for VIPs visiting the Joint Applied Mathematics and Marine Sciences Fluids Lab that Camassa and McLaughlin run.
+Like so many discoveries, this one began accidentally, a couple of years ago, during a demonstration for VIPs visiting the Joint Applied Mathematics and Marine Sciences Fluids Lab that Camassa and McLaughlin run.
 The pair, long fascinated with stratified fluids, intended to show a favorite parlor trick — how spheres dumped into a tank of salt water will “bounce” on their way to the bottom, as long as the fluid is uniformly stratified by density.
 But the graduate student in charge of the experiment made an error in setting up the density of the lower fluid.
 The spheres bounced and then hung there, submerged but not sinking to the bottom.

 “And then I made what was a good decision,” said McLaughlin, “to not clean up the mess.”
 Go home, he told the grad student.
 We’ll, deal with it later.
 The next morning, the balls were still suspended, but they had begun to cluster together — to self-assemble for no apparent reason.